+Text description provided by the architects.
 This impressive, LEED-certified, fifty-six-story office tower is Philadelphia’s newest and tallest.
 The Comcast Center’s stateliness and elegance are carried through to OLIN’s plaza at its base.
 However, the plaza is more than merely a suitable platform for the building—it is a vibrant, well-used, civic space, wholly connected to the city.
 It serves as a new destination for residents and workers, and as a principal entry to the regional rail lines, markets, and food court located beneath the site.
 The plaza elements are conceived as a series of vertical and horizontal layers.

 L.F.
 Driscoll Company, Lynch & Associates Ltd., Nancy Rosen, Parker Interior Plantscape, Paul H. Yeomans, Pennoni Associates, Quentin Thomas Associates, Thornton Tomasetti Group, Two Twelve Associates, WET Design

 Along its most civic-facing edge, a sheared aerial hedge defines the plaza and filters the noise and activity of bustling John F. Kennedy Boulevard.
 On the plaza, a plinth supports a café servery housed in a distinctive, illuminated glass box slipped beneath a sculptural trellis of dichroic glass, steel, and vines.